fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 ### Prerequisites

-In order to run a request successfully against the template API, you'll need at least the following three items.
+You'll need at least the following three items to run a request successfully against the template API.

 * Your account ID
 * Your account's access token